Stick-slip and convergence of feedback-controlled systems with Coulomb friction: Stiction due to discontinuous Coulomb friction

 Let us now demonstrate that $S_{0}$ is globally attractive for all initial values outside of $S_{0}$, meaning $\forall \: x(t_{0})\in \mathbb{R}^{3} \backslash S_{0}$.
-As with the eigen-dynamics in \eqref{eq:3} and \eqref{eq:6}, which is linear, one can ensure the global exponential stability by analyzing the characteristic polynomial
+Using the eigen-dynamics of \eqref{eq:3} with \eqref{eq:6}, which are linear, one can ensure the global exponential stability by analyzing the characteristic polynomial

 and applying the standard Routh-Hurwitz stability criterion.
-The control parameters condition
+Then, the control parameters condition